This is the multi-page printable view of this section. Click here to print.

 cnt

-Threads [Running]The number of threads currently running
+Threads [Running]Number of currently running threads

 • Windows only